Secure CheckoutPersonal information is secured with SSL technology.

 Ioanna Kourounioti, Technical Expert, Smart Freight Centre in Amsterdam.
 She researches the behavior between the different actors of the supply chain and has co-authored more than 20 scientific publications.

-Professor of Freight and Logistic, Delft University of Technology and TNO, Delft, The Netherlands
+full Professor of Freight and Logistics Systems at Delft University of Technology, Delft, The Netherlands

 Hanno Friedrich, Assistant Professor of Freight Transportation - Modelling and Policy at Kühne Logistics University.
 He researches freight transport demand modelling, transport economics, risk management in transport and logistics, and food logistics.

-Assistant Professor of Freight Transportation - Modelling and Policy, Kuhne Logistics University, Hamburg, Germany
+Associate Professor of Freight Transportation - Modelling and Policy, Kühne Logistics University, Hamburg, Germany

 Elsevier.com visitor survey